kshutkin/package-build/pkgbld/README.md

 pkgbld --bin=./dist/index.cjs,./dist/index.mjs
 ```

 File(s) to make executable.
-First entry will be added to package.json
+The first entry will be added to package.json

 ### include-externals